 Students and families should understand that this electronic handbook is a guide to be used in selecting programs/subjects and is not intended to be all encompassing.
 Only after thorough and extensive research should final subjects be selected.
 Individual subject selection forms are located in the relevant sections of the senior school handbook on the relevant pages of our website, these can be downloaded and printed.

-For detailed Information about VCE, VCAL, Units of work, expectations and much more, please see the Student Handbook FAQ’s below which supports this Senior School Handbook.
+For detailed Information about VCE, VCE VM, Units of work, expectations and much more, please see the Student Handbook FAQ’s below which supports this Senior School Handbook.

 On Wednesday 22nd June 2022 at 6:30 we are holding the Senior Sub School Information Evening at the college.
 The Evening provides families of Year 9 and 10 students with information surrounding the possible pathways for students to undertake during senior school at Lyndhurst Secondary College.

 Year 9 into 10

 Year 10 into 11

-Students planning to complete Year 11 in 2022 are required to attend a Course Counselling Appointment at school on Tuesday 27th July 2021 ONLINE.
+Students planning to complete Year 11 in 2023 are required to attend a Course Counselling Appointment at school on Thursday 14th July 2022.
 No scheduled classes will run on this day as students will only be required to come in to the college for their set course counselling appointment.

 Year 11 into 12

 It is assumed Year 11 students will in most cases continue with the studies they are currently enrolled in.
-Consequently, only selected students will be required to attend a Course Counselling interview at school with a relevant member of the Senior Sub School Team.
-All VCE and VCAL Year 11 students are required to return their Year 12 course selection form, VET form and materials fee for VET to the General Office by Tuesday 20th July, 2021.
-Students who are required to attend a Course Counselling interview will be notified after their forms are reviewed.
+However all students will be required to attend a Course Counselling interview at school with a relevant member of the Senior Sub School Team.
+All VCE and VCAL Year 11 students are required to return their Year 12 course selection form, VET form and materials fee for VET to the General Office by Wednesday 20th July, 2022.

 Good luck in your planning and consideration of the many options to be pursued in the senior school!